Fireblocks Prepares for Bull Market by Adding New Executive After New CFO Hire

 - The move comes after the recent addition of a new CFO and chief customer officer.

-- The custodian isn't in a rush to take the company public.
+- The custody tech firm isn't in a rush to take the company public.

 Cryptocurrency custody specialist Fireblocks is continuing to build out its executive team by hiring a new chief marketing officer, Michal Ferguson, as the firm prepares for a bull market-powered onboarding of retail and institutional customers this year.